I had never set foot in a funeral home.

 For a couple of days, he says, you are one of the most important people in a family’s life, “because you are looking after their mam or their dad, or their son or their daughter”.

 These sentiments are echoed by both Nichols and Stafford.
 For Stafford, an undertaker is a “flat person, somebody who is quiet but strong, forceful but guiding, a real balanced person”.
+Places such as Jacksonville funeral homes uphold these ideas overseas as well, showing that whilst an intensely personal process, there are indeed international similarities in the duties and decorum of funeral parlours.

 For Nichols, undertakers are a reliable support tasked with helping people in one of the most difficult times in their lives.
 “Are we counsellors?
 No. Are we bereavement counsellors?
 No. Are we in some ways a psychological help?
 Yes”, says Nichols.
 It is a job that is rapid, demanding but highly rewarding.